Yes, you read the title of this blog post right…

 A Hard Plastic Chair Mat

-It’s great at protecting your floors from spillover around your rabbit’s litter box or cage — try one like this product !
+It’s great at protecting your floors from spillover around your rabbit’s litter box or cage — try one No products found.!

 A Rabbit Pen